 Credit is extended to customers based upon an evaluation of the customer's financial condition.
-Accounts receivable are recorded at net realizable value.
+Accounts receivable are recorded net of an allowance for current expected credit losses.

-Refund Liabilities and Allowance for Doubtful Accounts
+Refund Liabilities and Allowance for Credit Losses

 Management's estimate of Recorded Music physical products that will be returned, and the amount of receivables that will ultimately be collected is an area of judgment affecting reported revenues and operating income.
 In determining the estimate of physical product sales that will be returned, management analyzes vendor sales of product, historical return trends, current economic conditions, changes in customer demand and commercial acceptance of the Company's products.
 Based on this information, management reserves a percentage of each dollar of physical product sales that provide the customer with the right of return.
 The provision for such sales returns is reflected as a reduction in the revenues from the related sale.